 Now, some facts about me.
 I was the valedictorian in high school and magna cum laude in college.
 I have a solid Mathematics background by way of my college and medical school training.
 I have a bachelors degree in Chemical Engineering.
 I then went to medical school before practicing Neurology for 22+ years until retiring last year.
 I am in the process of getting my masters in Aerospace Engineering, and I took the GRE (Graduate Record Examination) in 2016 and scored well in the Math section (as well as on the English section).
 I have excelled in college Calculus, Chemistry, and Physics.

-I very much look forward to helping you appreciate the wonderful world of Mathematics and Physics and gain those skills and obtain those pearls that you desire.
+I look forward to helping you appreciate the worlds of Mathematics and Chemistry and Physics and gain those skills and obtain those pearls that you desire.
 In addition, I also can help you in Anatomy and Physiology.
 I am available on most days of the week.
 Hope to see you soon!
 Hi everyone!
 Ever since college, I have always relished and appreciated the opportunity to help in the education of others.
 In my career as a physician, I enjoyed teaching my patients about their conditions and treatments and explaining different options depending on the circumstances.
 Two reasons why I have been able to effectively gauge a

 First of all, he responded to my request in a timely manner, which I appreciated.
 We have been working on preparations for a make-up Physics final exam, and he has been patiently going through the topics that give me the most trouble- especially electricity and magnetism and rotational motion and torque.
 I now feel confident that I will do well on the test, and I have a few lessons left.
 His energy and multiple ways to approach a problem are his strengths.
 Next semester, I plan to work with him on Calc 2.